patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - What is HTML?

-HTML is a language that is used as a standard for rendering web pages and web apps.
+HyperText Markup Language is a language that is used as a standard for rendering web pages and web apps.

 - Why do we use it?